2018 New York Yankees season: August

 The Yankees started the month losing to the Orioles 7–5 in the series finale.
 They traveled to Fenway Park to face the Boston Red Sox and tried to get closer to first place in the division.
 However they lost in a four-game sweep to their division rivals.
 The Yankees snapped their five-game losing streak (their longest of the season) with a 7–0 shoutout win over the Chicago White Sox, sweeping them in three games.
-At home, they then took three out of four from the Texas Rangers and lost the one-game matchup against the New York Mets 8–5, that was postponed previously due to weather inclements.
+At home, they then took three out of four from the Texas Rangers and lost the one-game matchup against the New York Mets 8–5, that was postponed previously due to inclement weather.
 The Yankees played the Baltimore Orioles in a four-game series spread out over three days, which saw the Yankees sweep the series and coming back to 6 games behind the Red Sox.
-The month ended with the Yankees winning against the Detroit Tigers 7–5, putting them (85-50) 8 games back of the Red Sox (93–42).
+The month ended with the Yankees winning against the Detroit Tigers 7–5, putting them (85–50) 8 games back of the Red Sox (93–42).